emanners/demo-workflow-master/README.md

 ---

-## Frontend & Data Visualization
+## Frontend & Data Visualization (see ui/reactnative)

-* Adapted the default React Native template and added **React Native Web** support for a hosted web preview (via Netlify).
+* Adapted the default React Native template and added **React Native Web** support for a hosted web preview (via Netlify not working out of the box :-).
 * The app polls the `/events` GET endpoint to render a list of all ingested events.
 * Polling a simple REST API keeps the initial UI implementation minimal, demonstrating end‑to‑end data flow in a single codebase that works on mobile and web.
 * In future, we could swap polling for WebSockets or SSE for real‑time updates.
+* Tested on Android Emulator (I have this setup already from my previous projects)

 ---